What is the EBRD?

 The EBRD is owned by 65 countries and two intergovernmental institutions: the European Union and the European Investment Bank (EIB).

 The powers of the EBRD are vested in the Board of Governors to which each member appoints a governor, generally the minister of finance.
 The Board of Governors delegates most powers to the Board of Directors, which is responsible for the EBRD's strategic direction.
 The President is elected by the Board of Governors and is the legal representative of the EBRD.
 Under the guidance of the Board of Directors, the President manages the EBRD's work.

 Sir Suma Chakrabarti is the President of the EBRD.
 He succeeded Thomas Mirow on 3 July 2012.

 What are the official languages of the EBRD?

 The four official languages of the EBRD are English, Russian, German and French.

 Where does the EBRD invest?

-The EBRD invests and operates in the following countries: Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Egypt, Estonia, FYR Macedonia, Georgia, Hungary, Jordan, Kazakhstan, Kosovo, Kyrgyz Republic, Latvia, Lithuania, Moldova, Mongolia, Montenegro, Morocco, Poland, Romania, Russia, Serbia, Slovak Republic, Slovenia, Tajikistan, Tunisia, Turkey, Turkmenistan, Ukraine and Uzbekistan.
-The EBRD ceased making new investments in the Czech Republic in 2007, but still manages a portfolio in the country.
+The EBRD invests and operates in the following countries: Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Egypt, Estonia, FYR Macedonia, Georgia, Greece, Hungary, Jordan, Kazakhstan, Kosovo, Kyrgyz Republic, Latvia, Lithuania, Moldova, Mongolia, Montenegro, Morocco, Poland, Romania, Russia, Serbia, Slovak Republic, Slovenia, Tajikistan, Tunisia, Turkey, Turkmenistan, Ukraine and Uzbekistan.
+We ceased making new investments in the Czech Republic in 2007, but still manage a portfolio in the country.